davidrose23/book-search-engine/README.md

-# Book Search Engine Starter Code
+# Book Search Engine

+This app is a search engine for finding and keeping track of your favorite books!